peaceiris/actions-gh-pages/README.md

 ## GitHub Actions for GitHub Pages

 This is a **GitHub Action** to deploy your static files to **GitHub Pages**.
 This deploy action can be combined simply and freely with [Static Site Generators].
-(Hugo, MkDocs, Gatsby, GitBook, mdBook, and so on.)
+(Hugo, MkDocs, Gatsby, mdBook, Next, Nuxt, and so on.)

 [Static Site Generators]: https://www.staticgen.com/